Autumn

 “Through the lens in autumn, I see more than color—I see the steady faithfulness of the One who ordains every season.”

-Autumn In the Northland
+Autumn in the Northland

 September (Early Autumn)